 *The Totin’ Chip is required to carry knives.
 Scouts without the Totin’ Chip may still bring a knife, however they will not be able to use it without supervision

-Scouts can find a list of their merit badges here.
-Please note that the troop has an extensive library of merit badge books, so you do not have to purchase the book unless you would like to.
-If you chose to go this route, I would recommend printing out the latest requirements from online in advance, as some books contain slightly outdated requirements (though the information should still be be good.)
-I do not recommend purchasing digital merit badge books as scouts will not be able to use their phones or tablets during class and wifi/cell service is spotty at best.
-Be sure to check the merit badge list for any pre-requisites, that is requirements that must be completed before summer camp in order to earn the badge.
+The troop has an extensive library of merit badge books, so you do not have to purchase the book unless you would like to.
+If you do borrow a troop copy, I would recommend printing out the latest requirements from online in advance, as some books contain slightly outdated requirements (though the information should still be good.)
+I do not recommend purchasing digital merit badge books as scouts will not be able to use their phones or tablets during class and wifi/cell service does not cover all areas of camp.
+Be sure to check the merit badge list for any prerequisites, that is requirements that must be completed before summer camp in order to earn the badge.

 Sunday Check-In can be a hectic time.
 In order to help it flow more smoothly for everyone, it is important to be prepared with what you will need.
 Have these items ready for when you need them.
-I recommend wearing your bathing suit to camp if possible to avoid the need to change before swim checks.Nick’s Tips
+Scouts should arrive to camp wearing their bathing suits under their Class A UniformNick’s Tips

 Don’t forget these items when you leave Sunday morning!
 This list is some of the most common items people leave behind — but they are also some of the most important!
 I recommend having everything packed in advance, but double check that you have everything you need before leaving on Sunday!Nick’s Tips

 The trading post will be open during the week.
 The trading post does typically accept credit/debit cards, however it is recommended that scouts bring cash as it is easier for quick and small transactions.
 It is the scout’s responsibility to keep track of their money and spending.